 You won’t need to do anything if the funds are going straight to your bank account, other than accessing the money in your account the same way you usually would.
 If you’re picking up a cash transfer, however, you’ll usually need to take along a transaction reference number and photo ID when you go to collect the funds.

-- Online transfers.
-Offered by specialist transfer companies such as Currency Fair, this option usually allows you to access better exchange rates and lower fees than are craged by banks.
+Online transfers.
+Offered by specialist transfer companies such as Currency Fair, this option usually allows you to access better exchange rates and lower fees than are charged by banks.

 How do I compare transfer services to receive money from?